hbkworld/streaming-spec/dimensions.md

 ## Absolute Values

-To calculate the abolute coordinate of the dimensions.
+To calculate the absolute coordinate of the dimensions.
 There needs to be an absolute start value.
 This will be delivered by a separate meta information.

 - The device might deliver the absolute coordinate before delivering the first data point.